Hube2/acf-options-page-adder/README.md

 Options page groups added using this plugin work correctly as this problem is dealt with internally.

+##Saving options page values to a post ID
+ACF v5.2.7 added the ability to save options page fields to a post ID, so here's a hint and a bite.
+Why not save your values to the options page post that is created when you set up an options page using this plugin?
+The post type is already created and it really is a perfect place to store the values.
+Here's a bonus, if you delete the options page then all of those values will be deleted right long with it.
+You can even use `get_fields($options_page_id)` without needing to worry about getting the fields for the options page itself.
+Why? because all the fields used for creating the options page start with an underscore `_` and will not be returned by `get_fields()`.
+The only thing you need to be careful of is not using any of the field names used by this plugin, which should be extremely easy since they all start with `_acfop_`.

 ##Field Group Duplicators

 Automatically duplicates field groups so that you can use the same field groups multiple